 While it's unfortunate that gender inequality prevents progress on climate resilience and sustainability, we can take the optimistic view that now that opportunity has been identified, we have a clear path to action.
 Equipping women with access to the same resources as men, ensuring education, and encouraging family planning are all doable strategies that can improve the lives of women, their children, the natural world around them, and the planet as a whole.
 For International Women's Day, and every day, we support the role of female environmental leaders!

 Women’s empowerment is proven to improve environmental outcomes.
-Plant a tree to support women and the environment today!
+Plant trees to support women and the environment today!